HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-2/What-is-Poisson-distribution.md

 - Accidents are independent of each other
 - The probability of an accident is the same every month

-What is the probability for each month?
-We have the average for twelve months is seven, so for one month, it is $\frac{7}{12}$.
+What is the probability of having an accident each month?
+We know the average rate of twelve months is seven accidents, so for one month, it is $\frac{7}{12}$.

 So let's set up the binomial distribution: